nathanodle/keplermatik_krista/readme.md

 # Keplermatik

 ### Keplermatik is a suite of interconnected tools to predict satellite orbits.
-**This is a hobbyist-scale project, currently being refined for public use.
+**This is a hobby-scale project, currently being refined for public use.
 Installation, CI, and other documentation is in the works!**

 ## Table of contents